meduzen/cachemap/README.md

 // CacheMap(1) [Map] { 'money you owe me' => 56.32 }
 ```

+> [!NOTE] \n
-On the second usage of `cache.remember` in the previous example, the function doesn’t run at all: as the key already exists in the cache, its value is immediatly returned.
+> On the second usage of `cache.remember`, the function doesn’t run at all: as the key already exists in the cache, its value is immediatly returned.

 ### `CacheMap.rememberAsync`